wp-plugins/chcounter-widget/readme.txt

 To install the plugin to the following steps

-1. [Download chCounter](http://chcounter.org/index.php?s=dateien) and unpack it, e.g. in /chcounter
+1. Install chCounter via the webinterface http://www.yourDomain.tld/wp-content/plugins/chcounter-widget/chcounter/install/install.php (will give deprecated warnings you can ignore)
-2. Install chCounter via the webinterface http://www.yourDomain.tld/chCounterDirectory/install/install.php
+2. Remove the folder "install" in the chcounter subdirectory
 3. Unzip the zip-file and upload the content to your Wordpress Plugin directory.
 4. Activiate the plugin via the admin plugin page.
-5. Go to Options --> chCounter Widget and set up the directory of your chCounter installation as well as parameters shown on the frontend
+5. Go to Options --> chCounter Widget and set up the parameters to show on the front end
 6. Go to the widget page and add it to your sidebar.
 Don't forget to set the title via the widget control panel